i-christian/school_management_system/README.md

 - Ensure **security** by implementing role-based access control.
 - Deliver a **user-friendly** interface with responsive design across all devices.
 - Implement an automated **CI/CD pipeline** for continuous integration and deployment.

+## Database Design

+For a detailed overview of the database schema, including table relationships and descriptions, please refer to the [Database Design Documentation](/database_design.md).

+This documentation provides insights into the structure and relationships of the database, making it easier to understand how different entities in the system interact.

+## Development Workflow

+For instructions on how to get started with this application, please refer to the [Development Documentation](/development.md).

+This documentation provides instructions on how to set up your environment and develop the application.